U.S. Census and American Community Survey microdata from 1850 to the present. Learn More about the IPUMS USA projectVisit Site

 Current Population Survey microdata including basic monthly surveys and supplements from 1962 to the present.
 Learn More about the IPUMS CPS projectVisit Site

-World's largest collection of census microdata covering nearly 100 countries, contemporary and historical.
+World's largest collection of census microdata covering over 100 countries, contemporary and historical.
 Learn More about the IPUMS International ProjectVisit Site

 Tabular U.S. Census data and GIS boundary files from 1790 to the present.
 Learn More about the IPUMS NHGIS ProjectVisit Site

 Tabular and GIS data from population, housing, and agricultural censuses around the world.
 Learn More about the IPUMS IHGIS Project

 Find additional spatial population & environmental data in IPUMS Terra.